 Instead, we watched with amusement as the stage manager walked us through the elaborate rituals of daytime TV.
 “When I raise both hands, I want you to start interrupting each other, okay?” she insisted.
 “There’s nothing more boring than people politely waiting their turn to talk.”

 Okay, we said.
 And promptly ignored her.
 Every single one of us.
 Walter had set the tone.
 We didn’t budge.
+Perhaps that’s why the show never aired.

 We are pleased to announce that Butcher, Baker is available as an ebook edition, published by Open Road Media (which just so happens to be the best ebook publisher out there).
 Many thanks to Karen Iorio and Dave Adams at Open Road for shepherding the ebook to final publication.